strongloop/strongloop.com2/_posts/2018-11-28-how-we-built-self-hosted-rest-api-explorer.md

 ---
 layout: post
 title: How We Built a Self-hosted REST API Explorer in LoopBack 4
-date: 2018-11-22T00:00:00+00:00
+date: 2018-11-28
 author: Miroslav Bajtoš
-permalink: /strongblog/how-we-built-a-self-hosted-rest-api-explorer
+permalink: /strongblog/how-we-built-a-self-hosted-rest-api-explorer/
 categories:
   - LoopBack
   - OpenAPI Spec
 published: false
 ---

 The LoopBack team has always believed it's important to provide great user experience not only to REST API creators, but also to developers consuming those APIs.
 API Explorer is one of tools making a big difference, as it can render a live documentation for the REST API provided by any LoopBack application and even provides UI controls for executing individual endpoints straight from the docs.

-LoopBack 4.0 GA was initially relying on an instance hosted externally at [explorer.loopback.io](https://explorer.loopback.io/).
+LoopBack 4.0 GA initially relied on an instance hosted externally at [explorer.loopback.io](https://explorer.loopback.io/).
 With the recent improvements in our REST layer, we were able to introduce a self-hosted version that works fully offline.

 <!-- more -->

 Under the hood, our API Explorer is leveraging the open-source component [swagger-ui](https://swagger.io/tools/swagger-ui/), which is an HTML5 single-page application (SPA) that accepts a link to a Swagger or OpenAPI Spec document and does all the heavy lifting.

 Originally, LoopBack 4 was focused on API creation experience and did not provide features for serving website assets.
-For the last few weeks, we were looking into ways how to add support for single-page applications.
+For the last few weeks, we looked into ways to add support for single-page applications.
 With the new building blocks in place, we implemented a self-hosted API Explorer as a new extension called [`@loopback/rest-explorer`](https://www.npmjs.com/package/@loopback/rest-explorer)

 ## Using Self-hosted REST API Explorer

 New applications scaffolded by our CLI tool [`lb4`](https://www.npmjs.com/package/@loopback/cli) come with the self-hosted API Explorer preconfigured.
 To view the API Explorer:

-1. Start your application
+1. Start your application.

     ```
     $ npm start
     ```

-2. Open the the same old address in your browser:
+2. Open the same old address in your browser:

     ```text
     http://localhost:3000/explorer
     ```

-Existing projects are easy to upgrade too, follow the steps below to use the new extension.
+You can easily upgrade existing projects too.
+Follow the steps below to use the new extension.

-1. Install the package from npm
+1. Install the package from npm.

     ```shell
     $ npm install --save @loopback/rest-explorer